11 June, 2026

 The Current State of the Construction Industry in Australia

-The construction industry continues to be a key contributor to the Australian economy, with a market size of USD 172 billion (AUD 264 billion) in 2024.
-Over one million people in Australia are employed across various construction sectors, as the rising national population creates more demand for housing and infrastructure.
+The construction industry continues to be a key contributor to the Australian economy, with a market size of USD 173 billion (AUD 244 billion) in 2026.
+Almost 1.4 million people across the country are employed across various construction sectors, as the rising national population increases demand for housing and infrastructure.

-Much like the US, UK, and other parts of the developed world, emerging technologies are significantly impacting Australia.
+Much like the US, UK, and other parts of the developed world, emerging digital technologies are significantly impacting Australia.
 Continued adoption of Building Information Modeling (BIM) and sustainable construction practices will improve project quality and efficiency as the activity ramps up.
+These advanced tools will also be needed to support a growing pipeline of major infrastructure and transportation projects supported by government funding.

 Top Construction Companies in Australia